ngen-brett/gitlab-ce/doc/ci/introduction/index.md

 same as the commands you run on a terminal in your computer.

-Once you've added your `.gitlab-ci.yml` configuration file to your repository, GitLab will identify it and run your scripts with the tool called [GitLab Runner](https://docs.gitlab.com/runner/), which works similarly to your terminal.
+Once you've added your `.gitlab-ci.yml` configuration file to your repository, GitLab will detect it and run your scripts with the tool called [GitLab Runner](https://docs.gitlab.com/runner/), which works similarly to your terminal.